Download eBooks & Wiring Diagrams (FREE)

 Mexico Border Crossing Information – The Extensive Guide

-In this Mexican Border Crossing guide, we explain everything you need to know to safely and quickly cross the border into Mexico.
-Specifically, we will discuss:
+This Mexican Border Crossing guide explains everything you need to know to cross the border into Mexico safely and quickly.

 Common Border Crossing Points

 There are over 50 border crossings between the US and Mexico.
 Some borders are tiny, receiving little to no traffic.
-Others points of entry are huge through ways, dealing with thousands of people every day.
+Other entry points are massive through ways that deal with thousands of people every day.

-We prefer large border crossings into Mexico as the process is more modern, efficient, and less potential to encounter corrupt border agents.
+We prefer large border crossings into Mexico as the process is more modern and efficient and has less potential to encounter corrupt border agents.

-A good option if you want to drive down the eastern side of Baja California.
+- Calexico, CA – A good option if you drive down the eastern side of Baja California.
 Less touristy and fantastic “off-the-grid” beaches.

-Ideal for people wanting to drive down the western side of mainland Mexican.
+- Nogales, AZ – Ideal for people wanting to drive down the western side of mainland Mexico.
 Good for Puerto Vallarta and Mazatlan.

-Good for those wanting to visit the east side of Mexico and the Yucatan Peninsula.
+- Laredo, TX – Good for those visiting the east side of Mexico and the Yucatan Peninsula.

 Crossing the border into Mexico from the US can be hectic.
-Lots of things are going on and different documents are needed to get through.
+Many things are going on and different documents are needed to get through.
 We boiled down all the paperwork you need the day you cross the border.

 FMM = Forma Migratoria Múltiple